 On Littlest Pet Shop (2012), Penny Ling is voiced by Jocelyn Loewen, but her singing voice is Laura Hastings.
 Also, Zoe Trent is voiced by Nicole Oliver, with Kylee Epp as her singing voice.
 Oddly, the singing doubles have no other TV credits whatsoever.

 In Rock and Rule, none of the characters who sing in the movie are done by their voice actors.
 Mok though, is a unique case because he has two, and they are done by none other than Lou Reed and Iggy Pop.

-In the House of Mouse episode "The Three Caballeros" Panchito the rooster is voiced by Carlos Alazraqui his singing voice was done by Rob Paulsen.
+In the House of Mouse episode "The Three Caballeros" Panchito is voiced by Carlos Alazraqui his singing voice was done by Rob Paulsen.

 In the feature film Hey There, It's Yogi Bear, Yogi's singing voice during the gondola scene is that of James Darren, which Boo-Boo lampshades during the song.